 He continues:

-- Anyone who believes that a Norwegian, varied diet is good enough should learn a little more.
+- Anyone who believes that a Norwegian, varied diet is good enough should educate themselves.
 When I was in school, we never learned what a semi-finished product was.
 Now they make jelly and all sorts of crap.
 It is no wonder that diabetes and other diseases are booming.
 It is sick how bad food and health we have in a prosperous country like Norway.
 Tax money going to people who can't take care of themselves is crazy.
 The state should demand more from people, and teaching should be more about healthy lifestyles and nutrition.

 There is reason to believe that Haakonsen will be happy about the Directorate of Health's recently launched dietary advice, which made headlines in the media and was called moralizing.
 They recommend as clean as possible raw materials, fish, vegetables and a piece of advice that we think goes particularly well with Haakonsen: DRINK WATER!